LLNL/merlin/docs/source/modules/run_simulation/run_simulation.rst

 Just like in the :ref:`Using Samples` step of the hello world  module, we will be generating samples using the merlin block.
-We are only concerned with how the variation of two initial conditions, lid speed and viscosity, affects outputs of the system.
+We are only concerned with how the variation of two initial conditions, lid-speed and viscosity, affects outputs of the system.
 These are the ``column_labels``.
 The ``make_samples.py`` script is designed to make log uniform random samples.